 Chicken Island or Koh Kai, is in the district of Krabi in the Andaman Sea.
 When approaching the island, you’ll see a huge rock formation that looks like a chicken head connected to a long neck - that’s how the island got its strange and unique name!

 This rocky island is uninhabited and thus not so crowded.
 Nevertheless, it is very popular with the tourists due to a sand bank that connects it with Tup Island and Koh Mor Island.
 If you come there in the morning when the tide is low, you’ll be able to walk from one island to another.
-In addition, there are lots of other activities that you can do while you’re mooring on the Chicken Island – you can sunbathe on one of its amazing sand beaches, practice snorkeling in turquoise waters or climb to a viewpoint that offers a fantastic view of the surrounding islands.
+In addition, there are lots of other activities that you can do while you’re mooring on the Chicken Island - you can sunbathe on one of its amazing sand beaches, practice snorkeling in turquoise waters or climb to a viewpoint that offers a fantastic view of the surrounding islands.
 The beaches offer lots of shade and there is a small restaurant where you can try Thai cuisine.
 All that on one of the best islands in Thailand or Koh Kai.
 If you're looking for beach wedding locations, this place might be the place.

 James Bond Island (Khao Ping Kan)